TimmyCOCO/Rest-Inn-Application-connect-with-SpringBootApi/README.md

+## About The Project
-## This is a project developed by React.
+This is a project developed by React.
 The web pages contain information on finding a variety of vacation rentals that is similar to Airbnb™.
 The web page displays all the data received from the database and provides sign-in and sign-up functions.

 # Getting Started with Create React App